-Additionally, fewer than 1 out of every 100 were delayed release to parole as a result of the date set by COPP.
+Additionally, 1 out of every 50 were delayed release to parole as a result of the date set by COPP.

-The last reason for parole delay (0.8%, N=2) was due to the tentative parole date scheduled by COPP.
-In both cases the individuals were granted parole, but at the time of the decision their tentative parole dates were set at least twelve months out by COPP.
+The last reason for parole delay (1.8%, N=3) was due to the tentative parole date scheduled by COPP.
+In all cases the individuals were granted parole, but at the time of the decision their tentative parole dates were set at least twelve months out by COPP.
 No other factors such as the ones listed above were involved in these delays.
-Those whose release was delayed due to the date scheduled by COPP were held an average of 1.17 years (median 1.17 years) past parole eligibility.
-Adding credit for time served, they were incarcerated for an average of 2.86 years (median 2.86 years).
+Those whose release was delayed due to the date scheduled by COPP were held an average of 1.2 years (median 1 year) past parole eligibility.
+Adding credit for time served, they were incarcerated for an average of 2.4 years (median 2.51 years).

-In July 2020, COPP made a policy decision to only grant open tentative parole dates2 for those that are parole eligible, if they choose to grant parole.
-As a result of this policy change, this circumstance will not occur again unless the decision occurred prior to the policy change.
+In July 2020, COPP made a policy decision to discontinue setting open tentative parole dates2 into the future for people who are already parole eligible.
+As a result of this policy change, this circumstance should occur rarely.